 🌟✨ A huge thank you to Flatwater Bank for making it possible for our Swede Branch 6th Grade Tellers to attend Stellar Teller Day on the UNK Campus on May 1st!
 It was an incredible day of learning, fun, and leadership!
 Our students were inspired by author and speaker Julia Cook, who shared powerful lessons and stories that will stick with these young leaders for years to come. 📚💡 Congratulations to our 2025 Stellar Teller—Abigail Scott from Swede Branch!
 We are so proud of you!

-22 days ago, Gothenburg Public Schools
+about 1 month ago, Gothenburg Public Schools

 Stellar Teller 2025